mollerhoj/Data-Mining-a-questionnaire/README.md

 The following is a 'Project report'.
 (I have to make one for my course, if you want to keep your sanity, I would stop reading now.)

-TODO:
-Use cleaning and processing on kMeans and kNN.
-Fix clean_int and clean_float to actually yield Nan Normalize data in the two next methods
-Put it all into folders: examples, lib etc.

 Project report
 ==============
 ## Introduction, focus and learning goals